Finders Keepers (1984 film): Production and background

 The film is based on Charles Dennis' 1974 novel The Next-to-Last Train Ride.
 (Note: originally published in 1974 by Macmillan.
 ISBN 0-312-57225-5) Terence and Sandra Marsh acquired the screen rights to Dennis' book, which was going to be their first major feature for their new company, Soundcross Film Ltd. They were offered the chance to develop the property at Warner Bros.
+Pictures.
 Terence Marsh received a writing credit for collaborating on the adaptation with Ronny Graham.
 Terence Marsh wanted to make his directorial debut on the film but understood that the project would have a better chance with an experienced director and instead hired Richard Lester to direct.
 Warner Bros. insisted on Dudley Moore for the lead, but the Marshes and Lester's concept for the film was that the story was an ensemble cast, rather than a star vehicle.
 The project then went into turnaround, and in April 1983, CBS Theatrical Films took over financing the $7 million picture.

 Principal photography began on August 14, 1983, in Calgary, Alberta, Canada, under the new title Finders Keepers.
 Lester said that the original nine-week shooting schedule was completed in six, finishing in late September 1983.
 According to production notes, other Alberta locations included the towns of Lethbridge, Vulcan, Strathmore, Red Deer, and High River.